saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-1-intro.typ

 == 1.2.
 Problem Statement
 #v(15pt, weak: true)

-F1Soft International, like many tech-driven organizations, faced challenges related to the manual processes in software deployment, the scalability of their infrastructure, and the efficiency of their operational workflows.
+Khalti Digital Wallet, like many tech-driven organizations, faced challenges related to the manual processes in software deployment, the scalability of their infrastructure, and the efficiency of their operational workflows.
 The primary issues included:

 #set enum(numbering: "i)")
 + *Manual Deployment Processes*: \ The existing deployment processes were largely manual, leading to inconsistencies, longer deployment times, and higher risk of errors.